 Beginning in 2002, Ford Motor Company began planting sunflowers (and later other crops) at a number of their properties around Dearborn.
 This is a guide to the latest locations and crops.

-Please note that as of 2010, these fields are now posted “no trespassing” so should only be viewed from public roads.
+Most fields are posted “no trespassing” so should only be viewed from public roads.
 RRBO has permission from Ford security to survey them.

 RRBO is not able to grant permission nor do we have any information on obtaining permission for others to use the fields for photo shoots, etc.

 2. Southwest corner of Southfield Freeway (M-39) service drive and Hubbard.
-See 1.
+As of fall 2016, mowed and mostly unproductive.

 3. In front of Ford World Headquarters on Michigan Avenue.
 Sunflowers, bisected by a double row of trees.